 Model EPP-30V Electron Beam Welded Heavy Duty Piezometer

-Encardio Rite’s Model EPP-30V Piezometer has the vibrating wire and coil magnet protected in a stainless steel body which, in turn, is electron beam welded to the diaphragm.
-This creates a vacuum of 1/1000 Torr inside the sensor, making it immune to the effect of water which may enter or any other corrosive materials.
+Encardio Rite’s Model EPP-30V Piezometer has the vibrating wire and coil magnet protected in a stainless steel body which, in turn, is an electron beam welded to the diaphragm.
+This creates a vacuum of 1/1000 Torr inside the sensor, making it immune to the effect of water which may enter, or any other corrosive materials.
 The stainless steel construction protects the piezometer from chemical corrosion which may happen at any of the locations where the piezometer is used.